co-analysis/govuk-hugo-demo/content/docs/rmarkdown.md

 ---
 title: "Hugo-ify R Markdown documents"
 date: 2021-01-28
-weight: 900
+weight: 300
 Summary: Using the {govukhugo} package to render and build sites with R Markdown documents
 ---

 [Hugo](https://gohugo.io) is a static site builder that is fast and lightweight, it is the preferred engine for building [`{blogdown}`](https://cran.r-project.org/package=blogdown) sites.

-[`govuk-hugo`](https://github.com/co-analysis/govuk-hugo) is a theme for Hugo that applies the [GOV.UK Design System](https://design-system.service.gov.uk/).
+[`govukhugo`](https://github.com/co-analysis/govukhugo) is a theme for Hugo that applies the [GOV.UK Design System](https://design-system.service.gov.uk/).
 The theme is designed with dashboard-/book-style output common for publishing data products, and has been strongly influenced by the application of the Design System's principle and components in Public Health England's [Coronavirus dashboard](https://coronavirus.data.gov.uk/).

-`{govukhugo}` is an R package that enables the use of R Markdown documents in Hugo static sites using the `govuk-hugo` theme, it provides an easy way for R users to initialise a Hugo site using the `govuk-hugo` theme.
-The `govuk-hugo` theme is not compatible with `{blogdown}`, therefore the package also provides a means to render and build Rmarkdown documents.
+`{govukhugo}` is an R package that enables the use of R Markdown documents in Hugo static sites using the `govukhugo` theme, it provides an easy way for R users to initialise a Hugo site using the `govukhugo` theme.
+The `govukhugo` theme is not compatible with `{blogdown}`, therefore the package also provides a means to render and build Rmarkdown documents.

 Examples of how `{govukhugo}` converts a [static R Markdown page]({{< relref "tests/static_rmd.html" >}}) and an [interactive R Markdown page]({{< relref "tests/interactive_rmd.html" >}}) are provided in the tests section of this documentation.

 {{< TOC >}}

+## govdown or govukhugo
+The work of `govukhugo` is inspired by the earlier efforts of the [`{govdown}`](https://ukgovdatascience.github.io/govdown/) package that worked entirely within the Rmarkdown ecosystem, `govukhugo` builds on the early lessons learnt by the `{govdown}` project and aims to overcome some of its limitations.

+The design of `{govdown}` is itself inspired by the [`{bookdown}`](https://bookdown.org/yihui/bookdown/) package which is designed to enable R users to write books using Rmarkdown, including rendering them as HTML.
+Unfortunately `{bookdown}` rendered websites do not easily support sub-directories and all content is assumed to sit at the same level.

+`{govdown}` renders content to look similar to that for standard GOV.UK service pages, this is a layout optimised for prose (guidance and reports) and transactional services (such as applying for a passport).
+However, this layout is not necessarily optimised for communicating data, statistics and analysis, `govukhugo` seeks to overcome this by adopting a 'dashboard' layout.
+In simple terms the standard layout supported by `{govdown}` can be considered a 'portrait' orientation, whereas the dashboard layout of `govukhugo` as having a 'landscape' orientation by default.

+As a complete Rmarkdown package, `{govdown}` uses Pandoc and its lua filters to render content into the GOV.UK design system.
+This is particularly complicated to maintain and update, especially the support of design system components.
+The Hugo templating system makes it much easier to maintain the base scaffold of the `govukhugo` theme, and to customise individual sites as necessary.
+Furthermore, the Hugo shortcode system makes it easy to extend support for different design system components and patterns.

+`govukhugo` and its R package are not a complete Rmarkdown package, as discussed below you cannot "knit" an Rmarkdown document into a govukhugo page, rather Rmarkdown is used to create interactive pages within the framework of a `govukhugo` site.
+The added benefit here is that the `govukhugo` can be used with other data science technologies and languages that can generate markdown or HTML content.

 ## Installing and using {govukhugo}